byuccl/short_circuit_aging/README.md

 These short circuits can be programmed onto the FPGA to achieve a unique non-uniform aging effect.
 For more information on short circuit aging, see [our paper](https://ccl.byu.edu/assets/cook_trets22.pdf).

 ## Setup
 To build the library, simply run `make`.
-This should create a file called short_circuit_aging.jar, that can be used as a dependency in your own java project.
+This should create a file called short_circuit_aging.jar, that can be used as a dependency in your own Java project.

-If the build process fails, try installing jdk-8 and setting the JAVA_HOME variable to point to jdk-8 (e.g. `export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64/`).
+If the build process fails, try installing JDK-8 and setting the JAVA_HOME variable to point to JDK-8 (e.g. `export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64/`).

+If you are using IntelliJ IDEA, you could also directly import this repository--along with RapidWright--as a module with existing sources.
+You would then have to add RapidWright as a dependency for this module and add both RapidWright and this module as a dependency for your own project.
+This would give you access to the source code in this project during debugging.

 ## Creating a bitstream containing short circuits

-The API provided can be used alongside RapidWright to create check a Vivado checkpoint file that contains short circuits (see [this example](src/edu/byu/shortCircuits/examples/ShortsXC7A35T.java) to see how).
+The API provided can be used alongside RapidWright to create a Vivado checkpoint file that contains short circuits (see [this example](src/edu/byu/shortCircuits/examples/SimpleShortedDesign.java) to see how).
 Once the checkpoint has been generated, it can be opened in Vivado.

 To generate a bitstream from the short circuit checkpoint, run the following TCL commands: